 Activities are planned for both the inside and outside environment and, throughout the week, children will have opportunities to move between the indoor and outdoor classroom.
+The Croft on the Heath is accessed regularly, providing outdoor learning and forest school activities.
 Effective learning builds on and extends what children know and can already do.
 Our planning is informed by observations we have made of the children in order to understand and consider their current interests, experiences, development and learning needs.